-DO Bring Cash- One great thing about garage sale shopping is the bartering and negotiating.
+DO Bring Cash- One great thing about garage sale shopping is bartering and negotiating.
 But it’s hard to ask for a lower price when you don’t have the cash to pay.
-And more specifically bring small denominations for your negotiating and for the garage sale owner- many won’t be able to break a $20 (and that big bill will end your bargaining too).
+And more specifically, bring small denominations for your negotiating and for the garage sale owner- many won’t be able to break a $20 (and that big bill will end your bargaining too).
 I’ve heard that some savvy yard sale hosts are now offering credit card swipe options like square reader.
 But don’t count on it.

 DO Plot Your Course- Decide before you go, which yard sales you are going to hit.
 If one location looks like it has just the items you want, get there early!
-And for maximum impact, check out community garage sales where multiple homes in one community will have a yard sale day.
+For maximum impact, check out community garage sales where multiple homes in one community will have a yard sale day.
 It’s also ok to profile.
 Looking for kids items, then try newer suburbs with communities of young families.
 If you prefer antiques and vintage goods, older communities with more “original owners” may be your best bet.
 Classified listings, Facebook groups, garage sale site apps and word of mouth are ways to find a garage sale near you.

 DO Make a List- Be sure to know what items are on your must look for list and try to stick to it.
-If you are really trying to stay on budget, yard sales can be tricky for the impulse buy.
+If you are really trying to stay on budget, yard sales can be tricky for impulse buys.
 If you don’t have a use for it now or a project in mind, don’t buy it- chances are it will end up in your garage sale or donation pile next.

 DO Negotiate- Yard sales are the perfect place for negotiating to get a better price.
 Most sellers will be open to this practice, on a few conditions.
 Don’t expect to negotiate at the beginning of a sale, bundling of items is a great way to bring prices down and always be kind (see Don’t #1 below!)